 Although antibiotics contribute to the start of a Clostridium Difficile in the first instance, they are also needed to treat this type of infection.
 This presents something of a vicious circle and has resulted in Clostridium Difficile being classified as a superbug.

 As an aside, in more recent times, there have been cases of individuals who ended up infected by Clostridium Difficile who were not on antibiotics or who had not taken antibiotics any time recently.
 This change in the general type of people who contract the Clostridium Difficile bacteria has increased the concerns of health care professionals as to the risk the general population is at for contracting this type of infection.

-Multidrug Resistant Acinetobacter has garnered a claim to fame as being the bacteria that develops the quickest resistance to a particular antibiotic.
-As of now, a Multidrug Resistant Acinetobacter nearly always occurs in a hospital setting.
+Multidrug-Resistant Acinetobacter has garnered a claim to fame as being the bacteria that develop the quickest resistance to a particular antibiotic.
+As of now, a Multidrug-Resistant Acinetobacter nearly always occurs in a hospital setting.

 Hospitals are challenged by this bacterium for a number of reasons.
 The fact that it is quickly resistant to any antibiotic is one of these challenges.
 Another is the fact that this bacterium can survive in a viable state for a particularly long period of time on surfaces and objects.
 This results in this bacterium being spread quite pervasively if it is present in a medical setting.
 The durability of this bacterium illustrates why professional biohazard remediation proves vital when protecting against the spread of superbugs.

 As of this time, the spread of Multidrug-Resistant Acinetobacter among the general population has not been a significant problem.
 With that noted, the potential exists that because of the nature and durability of Multidrug-Resistant Acinetobacter, a real risk exists that it might become a major problem among the general public at large.